Travel Photography 101

 - dress in layers (it’s usually a good idea)

-- bring an actual book, magazine, your (printed) notes, something to read
+- bring an actual book, magazine, your (printed) notes, or something to read

 - have a valid passport (you might have to renew your passport months before it expires)